api3dao/airnode-starter/README.md

 npm run fund-master-wallet
 ```

-Your deployed Airnode will use these funds to make the transaction that will create the provider record on Ropsten, and send the leftover ETH back to your address automatically.
+Your deployed Airnode will use these funds to make the transaction that will create the provider record on the chain you are operating on, and send the leftover ETH back to your address automatically.

 ### Make your endpoint publicly accessible